mohamadaoud/Cypress-Automation/README.md

 Using Windows 7 and above (64-bit only)

 # Test-setup
-* Install the following:
 * Nodejs
 * npm
 * Visual Studio Code
 * Cypress

 Once you installed Nodejs and Visual Studio Code;
-Open Visual Studio Code, run the following command: npm init (set up a new or existing npm package)
+- Open Visual Studio Code, run the following command: npm init (set up a new or existing npm package)

 Install Cypress via npm by running the following commands: cd /your/project/path